James Deane (drift driver)

-James Deane (born 14 October 1991) is an Irish professional drift driver.
-He is a 5-time Formula D Champion and 4-time Drift Allstars and Oman IDC Champion.
+James Deane (born 14 October 1991) is an Irish professional Drifter.
+He is a five-time Formula Drift Champion, four-time Drift Allstars, three-time Drift Masters, and four-time Oman IDC Champion.
 He has also won multiple National and European titles.
 He is widely regarded as one of the greatest drift drivers of all time.

 Career

-Deane began his career in competition drifting in 2006, driving a Ford Sierra in the Prodrift Junior Championship, finishing third in the series.
+Deane began his career in competition drifting in 2006, driving, finishing third in the series.
 In 2007, Deane won his first ever professional event in the main Prodrift series at Rosegreen at the age of fifteen, which is believed to have made him the youngest professional drift event winner in the world at the time.
 The following season, he won both the Irish series and the Prodrift European series, qualifying him to compete in the Red Bull Drifting World Championship in Long Beach, California.